Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 (For ways to create an isolated Python environment, explore the topic of virtual environments here: http://docs.python-guide.org/en/latest/dev/virtualenvs/)

+If your CUDA is 8.0, find this in Makefile.config..

+> CUDA_DIR := /usr/local/cuda

+And replace it with this..

+> CUDA_DIR := /usr/local/cuda-8.0

 Now lets continue with the instructions for the Ubuntu 15.10 first, followed by the instructions for Ubuntu 16.04 users.

 Execute the additional commands: